GourmetFly.com

 The Sorgue is a spring creek of international reputation and one of our star destinations.
 It is also a real geological curiosity.
 The stream is rather short, only 36 kms between Fontaine de Vaucluse and the Rhone river near Avignon.
 In Fontaine de Vaucluse, the river comes out of the mountain belly almost as wide and important as it will be during the rest of its course.
 In the spring and fall, the water can come out at 22 cubic meters per second and form a beautiful cascade.
 The river is always very cold even during the hottest summers.
 The water proceeds really from the entrails of the mountain.
 In 1946, Cdr Cousteau dived for the 1st time at 46 meters under.
 Now divers have been able to swim down vertically to 205 meters under, and submarime robots have been sent to 308 meters under the surface without finding the bottom.
 Lots of Roman coins have been found by the explorers, probably meaning that people were throwing them in for religious or superstitious reasons.

-Fishing fees
+Fishing Season

-Trout opening from the banks by mid-April.
-Grayling and wading fishing opening by May 20th.
+Grayling and wading fishing opening by May 20th

-The Grayling - Thymallus thymallus
+Grayling Thymallus thymallus

 FLY FISHING IN PROVENCE